 Scholarship periods are not extendable.

-- Post-Doctoral scholarship holders will be granted an amount of Euro 2.145 (two thousand one hundred forty-five Euros) per month
+- MSc scholarship holders will be granted an amount of Euro 850 (eight hundred and fifty Euros) per month

-- Doctoral and MSc scholarship holders will be granted an amount of Euro 1069 (one thousand and sixty-nine Euros) per month
+- Doctoral scholarship holders will be granted an amount of Euro 1200 (one thousand and two hundred Euros) per month

 - GERSS scholarship does not include family allowances